CURRENCIES: Dollar Slips As Euro, Pound Rebound From Political-driven Losses

 Early jitters around Greece, also fostered some anxiety in the market, on reports that finance minister Euclid Tsakalotos on Monday was suggesting that the country may opt out of getting its next bailout payment unless its creditors agree on debt relief.

-However, Tsakalotos later insisted that Athens isn't considering waiving the EUR7bn loan but did emphasize that all parties need to agreed upon terms of Grecian economic reforms and a debt relief strategy.
+However, Tsakalotos later insisted that Athens isn't considering waiving the EUR7bn loan, but he did emphasize that all parties need to agree upon terms of Grecian economic reforms and a debt-relief strategy.

 Analysts at Brown Brothers Harriman wrote in a recent research note that it continues to look as if Athens will need a new aid package next year.
 However, it may not be discussed ahead of the German election in the fall.

 The renewed unease about Greece and Italy helped fuel a rally in the yen .
-The greenback bought Yen111.04, down from Yen111.26 on Monday.
+The greenback bought Yen110.76,late Tuesday in New York, 0.4% down from Yen111.26 on Monday.

 Among emerging-market currencies, the dollar strengthened against the Mexican peso and the South African rand, but Turkish lira rallied against the buck.